RosaCodes2021/Personal-Website-Template/README.md

 ### Closing
 I hope that you find this project useful.
 Please let me know if you have any questions.
 You can find me at @rosacodes on Instagram, or by sending an email to dev@rosacodes.com.

+Also, please let me know if you actually do end up using this project, I would love to see your new website!

 Just a little note, I won't be bug solving for anybody.
 You are getting the website in a fully working state, so as long as you follow the above instructions you should be just fine.